azl397985856/leetcode/thinkings/dynamic-programming.en.md

 > And if you don't simulate all the possibilities, but go directly to an optimal solution, it is the greedy algorithm.

-That's right, dynamic planning was here to find the optimal solution at the beginning.
-It's just that sometimes you can find other things such as the total number of plans by the way, which is actually a byproduct of dynamic planning.
+That's right, dynamic programming was here to find the optimal solution at the beginning.
+It's just that sometimes you can find other things such as the total number of plans by the way, which is actually a byproduct of dynamic programming.

-Well, let's break dynamic planning into two parts and explain them separately.
-Maybe you know what dynamic planning is.
+Well, let's break dynamic programming into two parts and explain them separately.
+Maybe you know what dynamic programming is.
 But this does not help you to do the question.
 What exactly is dynamic programming in algorithms?

 In terms of algorithms, dynamic programming has many similarities with the recursion of look-up tables (also known as memorized recursion).
 I suggest you start with memorization recursion.
-This article also starts with memorization recursion, and gradually explains to dynamic planning.
+This article also starts with memorization recursion, and gradually explains to dynamic programming.

 ## Memorize recursion